Could not read account configuration

 Proxy settings not working

-For registering an account, KeeAnywhere embeds Internet Explorer in the authorization window.
-So you have to manage system proxy settings (in Control Panel - Internetoptions), too.
+For registering an account, KeeAnywhere uses system’s default browserfor authorization.
+So you have to manage it’s proxy settings, too.

 After successfully registering an account, this setting is no longer needed, as KeeAnywhere then uses it’s own proxy settings (from KeePass).